acusti/onscrolling/README.md

 ## Tests

-Tests use Mocha + Should.js + Sinon and must be run in a browser.
-Using `npm test` will run the tests in PhantomJS, but you can also visit `test/index.html` in a browser.
+Tests use Mocha + Should.js + Sinon.
+Using `npm test` will run the tests in PhantomJS, but you can also open `test/index.html` directly in a browser.

 ## TODO